 Need to Know: P272 Maximum Demand Meter Changes - Will your business be affected?

-In April 2014, most large non-domestic electricity consumers were issued with Automated Meter Reading (AMR) meters which have the ability to record Half-Hourly (HH) consumption.
-Ofgem believe that by measuring the HH usage data, costs will then be more accurately reconciled between consumers and suppliers, and suppliers and generators.
+Most large non-domestic electricity consumers were issued with Automated Meter Reading (AMR) meters in April 2014.
+ARM meters have the ability to record Half-Hourly (HH or 00) consumption.
+Measuring the HH usage data will more accurately reconcile costs between consumers and suppliers.

-Despite the fact that you pay suppliers for your electricity, it is actually delivered, via the supplier, to your area by the Distributor Network Operator (DNO).
-The data that will be gathered, as a result of the changes, will better inform the DNO of how much energy needs to be supplied to a particular area, also helping suppliers to purchase electricity from the grid more effectively.
+Despite the fact that you pay suppliers for your electricity, it is actually delivered to your area by the Distributor Network Operator (DNO).
+The data gathered by the P272 changes better inform the DNO of how much energy needs to be supplied to a particular area.
+This also helps suppliers to economically buy electricity from the grid.

-It is hoped that a better understanding of energy usage, will result in customers being given the opportunity to reduce their overall electricity costs by moving to lower cost periods, or using energy more effectively during times when energy consumption in the area is not as high.
+With a better understanding of energy usage, customers now have the knowledge to reduce their overall electricity costs by using energy more effectively during off-peak times.

 If your business currently uses a 05-08 meter, you may be subjected to extra charges when you switch to a half-hour supply.
 This is due to suppliers needing more time and resources to record and process your energy usage.

 You could also see an increase in your network charges if your business has a Current Transformer (CT) meter.
 The main reason for the rise is because your distribution network operator will reserve your capacity on the network - resulting in a charge.